 - In addition to these tools, a number of consumer profiles are available through trade publications.

-Profiling on Social Networks
+Profiling on social networks

 A new marketing strategy tool is the ability to track consumers using social networks.
 For instance, you can track consumers and profile them using the Like button on Facebook.
-The thinking is that if you like a company, its brand, or related products, you are a good prospect and marketing to you can lead to sales or increased sales.
+The thinking is that if you like a company, its brand, or related products, you are a good prospect, and marketing to you can lead to sales or increased sales.
 Other tools are linked to posts on Facebook, LinkedIn updates, and tweets.
 By trolling this data, companies believe they can construct detailed, accurate data to guide them in marketing to their target market.

-The Dangers of Profiling in building marketing strategy
+The Dangers of profiling in building marketing strategy

 The problem occurs when companies put too much faith in the profiles they develop.
 Because profiling uses historical data, there are several reasons the data might not be accurate.